Core Resources

 Core

 Clinical Support Laboratory – Cellular Immunology offers a spectrum of bioassays to assess cellular responses to antigens and mitogens including ELISPOT, cytotoxicity assays, and proliferation assays.
-Established Technologies Elispot Assays, Dual or Triple Color Fluorospot Assays, Murine Immunoassays, Cytotoxic T cell assays (Chromium Release Assays), Antigen and mitogen-induced cell proliferation, Mixed Lymphocyte Reactions, Antibody-Dependent Cell-Mediated Cytotoxicity, Cell Metabolic Analysis via Seahorse, In vitro St… [learn more]
+Established Technologies Elispot Assays, Dual or Triple Color Fluorospot Assays, Murine Immunoassays, Cytotoxic T cell assays (Chromium Release Assays), Antigen and mitogen-induced cell proliferation, Mixed Lymphocyte Reactions, Antibody-Dependent Cell-Mediated Cytotoxicity, Cell Metabolic Analysis via Seahorse, In vitro Stimulation/Cytoki… [learn more]

 NCI Clinical Pharmacology Program (CPP): Blood Processing Core